What is Diabetes?

 Pain or numbness in your feet or legs.
 This is another result of nerve damage or diabetic neuropathy.
 Excess sugar can injure the walls of the tiny blood vessels (capillaries) that nourish your nerves, especially in the legs.
 This can cause tingling, numbness, burning or pain that usually begins at the tips of the toes or fingers and gradually spreads upward.
 Poorly controlled blood sugar can eventually cause you to lose all sense of feeling in the affected limbs.
 Damage to the nerves that control digestion can cause problems with nausea, vomiting, diarrhea or constipation.
 For men, erectile dysfunction may be an issue.

-Learn what you can do for these symptoms HERE
+Learn what you can do for these symptoms and how to help your insulin sensitive HERE